Flore-Mueth/ADA_P3-jekyll/index.md

 ### Diversity Score

 Once ethnicities have been categorized into larger groups (16 in total), we can begin defining diversity.
-Since the focus is on the diversity of the cast rather than the representation of minority groups, the country of production does not need to be taken into account.
+Since the focus is on the diversity of the cast rather than the representation of minority groups, the country of production does not need to be taken into account.<br>
-{: .text-justify}

 A straightforward way to calculate diversity is to divide the number of ethnicities represented by the number of actors in the cast.
 However, this method is limited.
 For instance, in a movie with nine actors and three ethnicities, this approach would assign the same diversity score to a distribution of ethnicities such as (3,3,3) and (1,1,7).<br>
 To refine this measure, we incorporate the concept of entropy.
 Entropy accounts for the distribution of ethnicities within a cast.
 The basic formula for entropy is:
 <p><b><em>S = Σ p<sub>i</sub> · ln(p<sub>i</sub>)</em></b>,